sjin09/TreeOfLife/README.md

 - Counting the number of trinucleotides (3 mers) where the middle base is a pyrimidine base (cytosine and thymine) from a reference FASTA file.
 - Generating SBS52 and SBS96 counts and plots from VCF files containing germline and somatic mutations, respectively.
-    1. Himut calculates the expected number of somatic mutations based on the callable positions in the reference genome and the callable bases from Pacific Biosciences CCS reads.
-Additionally, himut generates a bar plot of the expected number of somatic mutations following the SBS96 classification system.
+    1. Himut calculates the observed number of somatic mutations based on the callable positions in the reference genome and the callable bases from Pacific Biosciences CCS reads.
+Additionally, himut generates a bar plot of the observed number of somatic mutations following the SBS96 classification system.
 Please refer to the methods section of the manuscript for a detailed description.
 - Generating normalised SBS52 and SBS96 counts and plots, ensuring each trinucleotide contributes an equal proportion to germline and somatic mutations.
 - Transforming SBS96 counts into SBS52 counts for the comparison of germline and somatic mutational spectra and mutational signatures.
 - R code to perform somatic mutational signature extraction using HDP, which requires a matrix where the rows are (normalised) SBS96 counts and the columns are SBS96 classification.